Values

 Ester has studied, trained and worked locally.
 She completed a Bachelor of Psychology (Honours) at CDU followed by a PhD, before taking time off from work and study to raise a large family.
 After some time in human resources and chaplaincy roles, Ester started work in clinical practice with Psych Plus Services in 2020.

 Ester is a compassionate and dedicated Psychologist who prefers a non-pathologising approach to mental health.
 She particularly enjoys working with adults and couples who present with a wide range of concerns such as depression, anxiety and relationship issues, as well as less well-defined difficulties that are part and parcel of being human.
-Drawing from a variety of therapeutic modalities, including cognitive-behavioural and humanistic approaches, Ester brings a unique blend of empathy, straightforwardness and humour to helping people navigate life's difficulties and discover their own paths forward.
+Drawing from a variety of therapeutic modalities, including cognitive behavioural and emotion focused approaches, Ester brings a unique blend of empathy, straightforwardness and humour to helping people navigate life's difficulties and discover their own paths forward.

 Outside the therapy room, Ester enjoys cooking, spending time with her family and op-shop shopping.